Team-Based Care: Redesigning Primary Care for the Future

 At the core of team-based care is a restructured office visit, divided into four stages:

-1. Data Gathering: Medical assistants or nurses document patient concerns, update medical and social histories, review upcoming preventive care needs, administer vaccines, highlight medication refills, and introduce advance care planning.
+1. Data Gathering: Medical assistants or nurses document patient concerns, update medical and social histories, review upcoming preventive care needs, administer vaccines, highlight medication refills, and introduce advance care planning (ACP).

 2. Physical Exam & Data Verification: The provider and medical assistant enter the room together.
 While the provider performs the exam and verifies information, the assistant serves as a real-time scribe, entering data into the electronic health record (EHR).